AliRezaJoodi/PIC_Projects/RelayController_LaserPointer_1CH/README.md

-## 1CH Relay Controller With A Laser Pointer
+## 1CH Relay Controller With Laser Pointer
 There are one relay and two LDR sensors.
 One of them activates the relay and the other deactivates it.
 MCU:		PIC16F877A
 Frequency:     	8MHz (External Crystal)